coveo/source.coveo.com/_posts/2017-03-10-applying-site-search-best-practices-using-sitecore-part4 .md

 With these basic principles in mind, it will be easier to understand the remaining best practices regarding Analytics.

-Below is an example of the same event sent to the Sitecore Analytics API, which will be sent if only if the search component has the ```Enable Sitecore Analytics``` [property enabled](https://developers.coveo.com/x/BAHvAQ):
+Below is an example of the same event sent to the Sitecore Analytics API:

 ```
 {